rust-leipzig/regex-performance/README.md

 - [PCRE2](http://www.pcre.org)
 - [Rust regex crate](https://doc.rust-lang.org/regex/regex/index.html)

+The engines are built from their sources.
+In the case an installed engine should be used, the corresponding cmake variable `INCLUDE_<name>` has to be set to `system`.
+The configuration script tries to locate the library and uses the library for linking the benchmark.
+The same variable can be set to `disabled` to exclude an engine.

 The configuration script distinguishes between nightly and other Rust toolchains to enable the SIMD-feature which is currently available in the nightly built only.
 The SIMD-feature improves the throughput of the regex crate for defined expressions.